karel1980/vgt-anki/README.md

 ## Advanced usage

 Using the script `create-anki-package.py` you can have more control over the contents of the created Anki package.

+Make sure to download the required categories beforehand using the download scripts `download-media.sh` or `./download-all-media.sh`.
+Try not to download more than you need.

+Using `create-anki-package.py` you can specify which regions to include in a deck, which categories to include in a deck and which card model to use (word to sign, sign to word or bidirectional)

 Run `create-anki-package.py -h` for more information.

-Make sure to download the required categories beforehand.
-A full example would look like this:

-    ./download-media.sh Numbers
-    ./download-media.sh Sport
+For example:

     ./create-anki-package.py --regions 'Vlaanderen' 'Oost-Vlaanderen' --categories Numbers Sport --sign-to-word